anaURL/anaURL/README.md

 ### At The Moment I'm..
 - addicted to codewars 🚀
-- practicing data structures and algorithms 💻
+- learning CRUD apps with MongoDB, Express, and node.js 💻
 - reading and youtubin' lots of topics 📚

 ## If you want to reach me, just click these links: